 Obesity is a grave threat to healthy living and becomes more and more troublesome as it becomes widespread.
-People who have a body mass index (BMI) of more than 40 kilograms per meter square are labeled as morbidly obese.
-They are particularly at greater risk of serious diseases including diabetes, heart attack, hypertension, obstructive sleep apnea, cancer of different organs, and many other life-threatening conditions.
+People with a body mass index (BMI) of more than 40 kilograms per square meter are labeled morbidly obese.
+They are particularly at greater risk of serious diseases, including diabetes, heart attack, hypertension, obstructive sleep apnea, cancer of different organs, and many other life-threatening conditions.

-Losing weight is the only primary prevention against these lethal diseases.
-Otherwise, obesity will cut life short by 9-11 years, and the patient will die due to complications of obesity.
+Slimming down is the only primary prevention against these lethal diseases.
+Otherwise, excess fat will cut life short by 9-11 years, and the patient will die due to complications of obesity.

 Bariatric Surgery Hospital and Facility Checklist

-There is no doubt about the effectiveness of weight loss surgery but a patient who decides to undergo any of the weight loss procedures still needs a little workup in selecting a suitable outfit for such a significant surgery.
-Below are ten essential components that are of paramount importance to make a facility safe.
+There is no doubt about the effectiveness of weight loss surgery.
+However, a patient who undergoes any weight loss procedures still needs a little workup in selecting a suitable outfit for such a significant surgery.
+Below are ten criteria that are paramount to making a facility safe.

 1. Helping 24/7 Staff to Care for the Patient at Every Moment

-Bariatric surgery is a serious surgery, and patients may get depressed; for emotional and physical support supporting staff along with a psychiatrist who allays the anxiety of the patient is a must.
+Bariatric surgery is a serious operation, and patients may get depressed; for emotional and physical help, supporting staff and a psychiatrist who allays the patient’s anxiety are necessary.

 2. Experienced Nutritionist

-Patients undergoing bariatric surgery need dietary advice before and after surgery to get the full benefit of weight loss surgery.
-This advice can only be provided by an experienced nutritionist.
-Before surgery, a pre-op diet is essential to shrink the liver and makes the surgery less risky for both the surgeon and patient.
+Patients undergoing bariatric surgery need dietary advice before and after surgery to benefit from weight loss surgery.
+An experienced nutritionist can only provide this advice.
+Before surgery, a pre-op diet is essential to shrink the liver and make the surgery less risky for the surgeon and patient.
 To ensure long-term success, a post-op diet can be detrimental to your weight loss by enforcing healthy dietary habits.

 3. Pre-Operative Assessment: Bloodwork and Tests